DanailDanov/SoftUni-React-Project/README.md

     Public part visible without authentication:

-        * Home page - accessible by all users
+        - Home page - accessible by all users
-        * Teams page provides concise details about each team, accompanied by a button for accessing more in-depth information.
+        - The Teams page provides concise details about each team, accompanied by a button for accessing more in-depth information.
-        * Register page requires users to input their username, email, password, and confirm password — ensuring all fields are mandatory for the creation of a new user account.
+        - Register page requires users to input their username, email, password, and confirm password — ensuring all fields are mandatory for the creation of a new user account.
-        * Login page requires users to input a valid email and password for authentication.
+        - The login page requires users to input a valid email and password for authentication.

-    Private part visible after successful authentication and authorization:
+    The private part visible after successful authentication and authorization:

-        * Users can make their own teams on the Create page.
+        - Users can make their own teams on the Create page.
-        * Profile page displays information specific to the currently logged-in user.
+        - Profile page displays information specific to the currently logged-in user.

  # Security